Why do I need travel insurance for Italy?

 - Alcohol-related accidents, injuries and illnesses.
 If you hurt yourself or someone else after drinking too much while on holiday in Italy, your insurer will not pay out.

-- Travel to areas that the Foreign and Commonwealth Office (FCO) has said should be avoided.
+- Travel to areas that the Foreign, Commonwealth & Development Office (FCDO) has said should be avoided.

 - Accidents or injuries that happen during adventure or winter sports activities such as skiing, scuba diving and surfing.
 If you’re planning on taking part in such pursuits while on holiday in Italy, make sure that you have appropriate travel insurance cover in place first.